 ABE 199 CHP: Water in a Global Environment, Prasanta Kalita, Ph.D.

-“Water in a Global Environment” proposes to enhance students’ understanding and appreciation of the impact water has globally, including various cultures around the world.
+“Water in a Global Environment” enhances students’ understanding and appreciation of the impact water has globally, and in various cultures around the world.
 Students will be encouraged to step outside their traditional thinking and become knowledgeable about how water availability and quality affect the day to day lives of people.
 Without water, or suitable water, cultural infrastructure is destined to fail.
-Water is arguably the most precious resource in the world, and the fact that it is non-renewable provides additional value that students will become well-versed in.
+Water is arguably the most precious resource in the world.
 Water quality and its impact on global environment will be explicitly covered.
-Students develop in-depth analyses of case studies, which will examine the historical and current water-related issues and the solutions utilized to tackle the issues in various parts of the world (i.e., Africa, Asia, Europe, Latin America, Middle East, South America, USA).
-This course’s goal is to not only educate students on one of the most important and critical areas of concern in the world today, but to motivate them to use enhanced knowledge to make an impact both locally and globally.
+Students develop in-depth analyses of case studies that examine historical and current water-related issues and solutions used to tackle these issues in various parts of the world (Africa, Asia, Europe, Latin America, Middle East, South America, USA).
+This course’s goal is not only to educate students on one of the most important and critical areas of concern in the world today, but to motivate them to use their enhanced knowledge to make an impact both locally and globally.

-Instructor: Prasanta Kalita is a professor of the soil and water resources engineering program in Agricultural and Biological Engineering.
+Instructor: Prasanta Kalita is Professor in the soil and water resources engineering program in Agricultural and Biological Engineering.
 His research focuses on water management and water quality, hydrology, erosion and sediment control, and global food security.
 Professor Kalita is an Elected Fellow of the American Society of Agricultural and Biological Engineers (ASABE) and the Indian Society for Agricultural Engineers (ISAE).

-ANTH 209 CHP: Food, Culture and Society, Helaine Silverman, Ph.D.
+ANTH 175 CHP: Archaeology & Popular Culture, Helaine Silverman, Ph.D.

-Instructor: Dr. Helaine Silverman (Department of Anthropology) has conducted many years of fieldwork in Peru with additional research in England and Thailand.
+Instructor: Helaine Silverman, Professor in Anthropology, has conducted many years of fieldwork in Peru with additional research in England and Thailand.
 Her new project is studying the tourism potential of various downstate Illinois communities based on their historic and heritage resources.
-She has been in the List of Excellent Teachers many times.
+She has been on the List of Teachers Ranked as Excellent many times.

 ARCH 199 KH: Architecture & the Built Environment, Kevin Hinders, M.Arch

-This course seeks to introduce students to the role of the architect in the creation of the built environment.
-The course has three interactive areas: site visits to selected structures and spaces; readings and lectures; and creative spatial design which allows students the opportunity to explore the design process.
+This course introduces students to the role of the architect in the creation of the built environment.
+The course has three interactive areas: site visits to selected structures and spaces; readings and lectures; and creative spatial design that allows students the opportunity to explore the design process.
 This course is planned for non-majors interested in the built environment.
-The class will meet twice a week.
-Typically, the first class-period will be a visit to a work or works of Architecture on or around the UIUC campus and surrounding area.
-Visits will address a variety of issues as they affect the design process.
-These issues inevitably determine architectural form.
-They include such varied phenomena as structure, cultural values, traditions, innovations, and mechanical systems, to name a few.
-The second class-period each week will involve learning more about the design process and will allow for exploration into the creative, synthesis process.
+Typically, the first class period each week will be a visit to a work or works of architecture on or around the UIUC campus and surrounding area.
+Visits address a variety of issues as they affect the design process, issues that inevitably determine architectural form.
+They include such varied phenomena as structure, cultural values, traditions, innovations, and mechanical systems, among others.
+The second class period each week involves learning more about the design process and allows for exploration of the creativity involved in architectural practice.

-*This course has been approved by all colleges for general education credits for Literature & the Arts and Cultural Studies: Western Cultures.*
+*This course has been petitioned and approved by all colleges for the General Education requirements for Humanities and the Arts: Literature and the Arts, and for Cultural Studies: Western/Comparative Cultures.*

 ARTJ 209: Chado: The Way of Tea, Jennifer Gunji-Ballsrud, MFA